Totally Hair Barbie: Popularity

 In the 1970s, Mattel discovered that hair play was a popular feature.
 By the 1990s, most of their dolls had long hair to braid, cut, and groom.
 Totally Hair Barbie belonged to an official line of dolls, like Hollywood Hair Barbie and Cut 'n Style Barbie, made specifically for hair play.

 Ultra Hair Barbie became a top-selling Barbie at Mattel due to its innovative feature of having extremely long hair that allowed children to style and cut Barbie’s hair.
-This feature offered a new level of interactivity and personalization for children.
-This doll demonstrated Mattel’s commitment to innovation and responsiveness to consumer preferences.
 Additionally, the doll came with fashion accessories and outfits that were popular and trendy at the time of its release.
 To further capitalize on this hair play, Mattel released African American dolls designed with similarly long, straight hair.

 Despite its initial success, Totally Hair Barbie was looked down upon by parents: her long hair and short dress were believed to signify a sex appeal.
 Some parents expressed that they thought she looked like a mistress and were concerned with which messages this would send to their children.

 It wasn't until later in the 90s when Mattel began making Barbie’s waist slightly larger, in a more realistic figure.